LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

     on which `start` has been called, but are not yet running (and are hence not yet guaranteed to make progress) **must** complete with `set_done` as soon as is practical.
   - `connect`ing the `sender` and calling `start()` on the resulting operation state are non-blocking operations.

+# Design discussion
+## Making system_context implementation-defined
+TODO: Other classes are implementation-defined, but this is nameable. how do we make this work?

+## Need for the system_context class
+TODO: We could just have a global getter that returns a scheduler.
+This would become the customizable object.

 # Examples
 As a simple parallel scheduler we can use it locally, and `sync_wait` on the work to make sure that it is complete.